 The number of items answered correctly (the raw score) is converted to a 3-digit standard score and a 2-digit standard score for the purposes of making pass-fail decisions and for reporting the results.
 The conversion for standard scores involves information about the performance of examinees that have taken these examinations previously.

-The 3-digit standard scores of COMLEX-USA Level 1, Level 2-CE, and Level 3 have a mean of 500.
-A 3-digit standard score of 400 or a 2-digit standard score of 75 on COMLEX-USA Level 1 or COMLEX-USA Level 2-CE is required to pass the examination.
-A 3-digit standard score of 350 or a 2-digit standard score of 75 on COMLEX-USA Level 3 is required to pass the examination.
+The mean for recent administrations of each COMLEX-USA level is included on the score report for that level.
+A 3-digit standard score of 400 on COMLEX-USA Level 1 or COMLEX-USA Level 2-CE is required to pass the examination.
+A 3-digit standard score of 350 on COMLEX-USA Level 3 is required to pass the examination.